cinqict/CriblUtilities/docs/cli-docs.md

 **Commands**:

-* `check-version`: Check the version of the cribl-utilities CLI
+* `check-version`: Check the version of the cribl-utilities CLI.
-* `example-env`: Print an example .env file
+* `example-env`: Print an example .env file.
-* `check-cribl-health`: Check the health of the Cribl instance
+* `check-cribl-health`: Check the health of the Cribl instance.
-* `check-connection`: Check the connection to the Cribl instance
+* `check-connection`: Check the connection to the Cribl instance.
-* `print-inputs-config`: Load the inputs from the chosen folder
+* `print-inputs-config`: Load the inputs from the chosen folder.
-* `post-inputs`: Post the inputs to the Cribl instance
+* `post-inputs`: Post the inputs to the Cribl instance.
-* `print-connections-config`: Load the connections from the examples folder
+* `print-connections-config`: Load the connections from the examples folder.
-* `post-connections`: Post the connections to the Cribl instance
+* `post-connections`: Post the connections to the Cribl instance.
 * `run-all`: Run all the commands in order...

 ## `cribl-utilities-cli check-version`